alejgonza04/Combat-Clinic/README.md

 - This gives the user an opportunity to train, practice, and learn outside of the gym, elevating their game for next time they come to training.

 # Project Use
 - This project is a non-profit free to use website meant to help the martial arts community.
-It was shared with practioners online and fellow training partners at my local gym.
+It was shared with practitioners online and fellow training partners at my local gym.
 - With 50+ registered users, practitioners consistently praise the website for its usefulness in visualizing their progress and enhancing their learning experience.

 # Future Development